rogerleecormier/tanstack-portfolio/CLOUDFLARE_SETUP.md

 3. Check that analysis provides relevant insights
 4. Test fallback mode by temporarily disabling AI worker

+### **5.4 Test Site Assistant**
+1. Navigate to any page on the site
+2. Look for the floating AI assistant button
+3. Click to open the assistant
+4. Test various queries and recommendations

 ## 🚨 Troubleshooting

 ### **Common Issues**